Seagate/cortx/doc/ProvisionReleaseBuild.md

    - Please use this hostname to avoid issues further in the bootstrap process.
    - Make sure the hostname is changed by running `hostname -f`

+*Note:* You can change the hostname as per your requirement

 - Disable SElinux by running,
    ```
    sed -i 's/SELINUX=enforcing/SELINUX=disabled/' /etc/selinux/config